fpgaminer/fortress/README.md

 ### Motivation

-At its core, the on-disk format for Fortress is just encrypted JSON, because JSON simple, portable, and human readable.
+At its core, the on-disk format for Fortress is just encrypted JSON, because JSON is simple, portable, and human readable.

+A Fortress database consists of a collection of Objects, each of which is either a Directory or an Entry.
+A Directory is just a list of other objects.
+This builds a directory tree.
+An Entry is basically just a HashMap; so it's just a key-value store, making it easy to adapt the database to new features in the future.

-The versioning system of Fortress is unique.
-Every entry in a Fortress database stores a history so users can, for example, roll back to previous passwords.
-In most systems versioning/history is normally handled using diffs, but Fortress chooses the most naive option: literally store a copy of every version of an entry as a list.
-No diffs; just a verbatim copy of every version.
+Every object in a Fortress database stores a history so users can roll back to previous passwords and undo mistakes.

-Why?
-It's simple, so it's easy to understand and audit.
-That means less chance for bugs, and easier to extend and improve.
-Serializing that data structure to JSON couldn't be easier.

-Of course, this data format is very inefficient, but Fortress has a trick to counteract that in the on-disk format.
-GZip.
-After serializing the database to JSON it gets compressed with GZip.
-This compression not only counteracts the inefficency of JSON, but the redundancy of each entry's history is compressed away.
-In my tests GZip turns an entry from X*N to basically just X+diffs, where X is the size of an entry version structure and N is the number of historical versions.
-So gzip removes all the redundancy.
-We get diffs for free, without any hassle.

-Using standard formats like Gzip and JSON means that Fortress databases can be manipulated using existing tooling; even on the Linux command line.
-Even though this won't be common, it's useful to have if, for example, someone wants to write third-party tools that work with Fortress databases.
+Using standard formats like JSON means that Fortress databases can be manipulated using existing tooling; even on the Linux command line.
+Though this won't be common it's useful to have if, for example, someone wants to write third-party tools that work with Fortress databases.

 The only caveat is encryption.
 There's no good, standard encryption format.
 So Fortress has to use its own, but again it's very simple.
-On the command line Fortress can be commanded to encrypt/decrypt payloads using its encryption format, so it's still possible to easily get at the Gzip'd JSON inside a database (NOTE: TODO: --encrypt is not implemented yet).
+On the command line Fortress can be used to encrypt/decrypt payloads using its encryption format, so it's still possible to easily get at the JSON inside a database.

 ### Format (V1)